ioggstream/python-course/sparql-101/02-semantics.md

 #### Exercise: the DBpedia ontology and dataset

-Parse the following RDF sentences
+Parse the following RDF sentences in a dataset.

 ```python
 from rdflib import Graph